Last updated on May 3rd, 2021 at 09:10 am

 To avoid being turned away at the ticket counter, I recommend purchasing a return ticket, or an outbound ticket.

-Thai food is some of the best cuisine in the world.
+Thai food is some of the best cuisine in the world and these are 23 dishes you try once there.

 You can taste the fresh ingredients, herbs, and spices.
 Most dishes consists of sweet, sour, savory, and spicy flavors, so expect palm sugar, coconut milk, (kaffir) lime, garlic, galangal, lemongrass and chilis.